Support Athens by Locals!

 Check availability of the Anafiotika Hideaway on Booking.com.

-However, there are plenty of choices for all styles at a nearby distance.
+However, there are plenty of choices for all styles at nearby.
 Keep in mind though that due to the area’s popularity, the accommodation close to Plaka and Anafiotika areas isn’t quite budget-friendly.

 101 Adrianou Luxury Urban Stay in Adrianou street is a complex of eight ApartSuites.